New UK loans group poised for London float, acquisitions

-LONDON A new venture that aims to lend to cash-strapped consumers shunned by high street banks is seeking to raise around 100 million pounds ($152 million) in a London market debut.
+LONDON A new venture that aims to lend to cash-strapped consumers shunned by high street banks is seeking to raise around 100 million pounds in a London market debut.

 The company has been set up as a vehicle to buy as many as three businesses in the UK "non-standard" consumer finance sector, aiming for a first deal within six months.